 Before a home can be built, you will need to test the area that you want to build on.
 The slope, the spoil, and the moisture content will all make a difference.
 Once the tests have been completed, the information gathered can help determine if the location that you chose is adequate for the placement of your structure.
-There are many different types of soils depending on your location, so it is imperative to know what the ground can bare.
+There are many different types of soils, a few of which can be found in Houston, so it is imperative to know what the ground can bear.

 Some of these tests are:

-- Dry density of soil – Shows how compact the soil is.
+- The dry density of soil – This shows how compact the soil is.

-- Moisture content test – This provides the amount dampness within the ground.
+- Moisture content test – This provides the amount of dampness within the ground.

 - Proctor’s test (Compaction test) – This is done to establish the compaction qualities of the soil.

-- Specific gravity of soil – The determination of gravity on earth.
-It's done by taking the ratio of the weight of the soil solids to that of water.
+- The specific gravity of soil – The determination of gravity on earth.
+It’s done by taking the ratio of the weight of the soil solids to that of water.